 Dedicated in the fall of 2010, newly-constructed Richard L. Jantz Stadium includes an artificial turf field for football and soccer, as well as facilities for track and field.
-Construction was made possible by the Great Performances Capital Campaign for Southwestern College.
 A soccer field is located east of the stadium, as is the football practice field.
 The Hower/Cooper Tennis Courts are nearby, adjacent to Sutton Center.